AliceOhio/reimagine.classical/README.md

 - The button was designed using code from developer.mozilla.org (https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button)
 - The footer html code was taken directly from the Love Running Project by Code Institute.
 - Additional methodologies / techniques (ie flexbox, grid, text fading in over image with an overlay on that image) were acquired from YouTube videos from either Kevin Powell (https://www.youtube.com/@KevinPowell) or Kyle at webdevsimplified (https://www.youtube.com/c/webdevsimplified)
+- I am very thankful to my mentor, who provided me not only with many online resources to ensure accessibility and accuracy in my code, but also gave me additinal hints and tips for refinement.
+Thanks Gareth!

 ## Media

 - The images throughout the website were taken from Pexels.com
 - The footer icons were taken from Font Awesome
+- The favicon was created using favicon.io